son-oh-yeah/indigo/about.md

 - Build a Figma plugin to help my colleagues link the components and styles in our design system.

 ### MY UX
+My career path is being a product designer..
+Now, I'm doing these bellow:
 - Practice more as a UX Researcher
 - Doing IDI, Survey, usability tesing, building customer journey of a customer in bill payment experience